jhamlet/node-sake/README.md

 it can find, and then invoke the TASK.
 If no task is given, it will try to invoke the task named "default".

-`Sakefile` can be one of "Sakefile", "sakefile", "Sakefile.js", "sakefile.js", "Sakefile.coffee", or "sakefile.coffee"
+`Sakefile` can be one of "Sakefile", or "sakefile", with an optional extension of ".js", or ".coffee"
 ~~~

 ### Dependencies ###